Every day there are more than 40,000 new risk records produced from public and government sources including:

 TransparINT not only provided the most comprehensive results, but was also more efficient than traditional processes.
 The platform's enhanced reporting and audit features are exclusive to TransparINT.

-The Enhanced Due Diligence group for a large bank needed a way to not only conduct negative news research, but also to ensure the entire team used a standardized process.
+The Enhanced Due Diligence group for a large bank needed a way to not only conduct negative news searches, but also to ensure the entire team used a standardized process.

 TransparINT enabled each team member to quickly access the most comprehensive list of media, news and watch lists results.
 All results were processed through the tool's proprietary algorithms to ensure strict compliance standards.